vinnyhip/DependencyInjectionFromScratch/README.md

 ### Improvements

-* We can now replace the implementation of `services.ServiceB` which is used by `services.ServiceA` by providing another object, potentially even of another subclass.
+* We can now replace the implementation of `main.services.ServiceB` which is used by `main.services.ServiceA` by providing another object, potentially even of another subclass.
-* We can test both services in isolation with a proper test mock for services.ServiceA
+* We can test both main.services in isolation with a proper test mock for main.services.ServiceA

 ### Problems